National Apprentice Mentoring Qualification

 This award-winning specialist course covers up to date good practice skills in working with individuals or groups of apprentices in the workplace, covering the practical skills to support their social, emotional and mental well-being and help them overcome barriers.
+The focus is on the pastoral needs of apprentices rather than the technical ones.
 It covers the requirements under the existing apprentice framework scheme and the new requirements under the standards scheme.

 Participants submit a written assessment (25-30 hours within 6 months), marked by another trainer to gain the formal qualification.
 It can be used as prior learning at some universities.
 Then, employers are able to display the qualification mark on their website and letterheads.

 - Learning new skills